thomasnield/katacoda-scenarios/oreilly-sql-02-filtering-numbers-logic-where/equality_ranges.md

 We can also specify inclusive ranges using the `BETWEEN` operator.
 Below, we search for all records between 2005 and 2010 (including 2005 and 2010).

 ```
-SELECT * FROM STATION_DATA WHERE year BETWEEN 2005 AND 2010;
+SELECT * FROM STATION_DATA WHERE year BETWEEN 2005 AND 2010 LIMIT 10;
 ```{{execute}}